sulleyi/sulleyi.github.io/blog/posts/Article3.md

-This post was inspired by [Moshe Vardi](https://www.cs.rice.edu/~vardi/) and his efforts to spread awareness about our need for strong policy in regards to technology
+This post was inspired by [Moshe Vardi](https://www.cs.rice.edu/~vardi/) and his efforts to spread awareness about our need for strong policy in regards to technology.